epfl-ada/ada-2024-project-abracad4bra/README.md

 ## Research questions
 1- Do horror movies reflect societal evolution on diversity ?
-- How does the representation of diversity in horror movies compare to other film genres, and does this reveal the role of horror in reflecting societal changes?
+- How does the representation of actor genders in horror movies compare to other film genres, and does this reveal the role of horror in reflecting societal changes? ("WORLD" tab)
-- Within the horror genre, how have portrayals of diversity evolved over time in terms of actor representation, character tropes, and the descriptions provided in movie summaries ?
+- Within the horror genre, how are the titles of the movies associated with the actor diversity, and which actor profiles are mostly represented in the movies, depending on the theme ? ("DIVERSITY" tab)

-2- How did horror movies' scenarios evolve over time ?
+2- How do the content and scenarios of movies reflect human preferences and societal values ?
-- General evolution of themes addressed
+- General evolution of themes addressed ("WORLD" tab)
-- Analysis of different tropes and content
+- Analysis of titles and word associations ("TITLES" tab)
+- Analysis of triggers ("TRIGGERS" tab)

 3- Are there cultural specificities in horror ?
-- Are the themes addressed different around the world ?
+- Are the themes addressed different around the world ? ("WORLD" tab)
-- Are horror movies as popular a genre everywhere ?
+- Are horror movies as popular a genre everywhere ? ("WORLD" tab)

-4- Do historical events have an impact on horror movies scenarios ?
+4- Do historical events have an impact on horror movies scenarios ? ("HISTORICAL" tab)

 ## Methods
 1- To analyze how diversity in horror movies compares to other genres, we will collect data on gender and ethnicity of actors.
 We will use descriptive statistics (e.g., proportions) to summarize representation, and inferential tests like chi-square and ANOVA to determine if differences are statistically significant.